mrzunayed/solar-system/README.md

-# solar-system
+# Solar System
-A simple simulation of our solar system using PyGame
+## A simple simulation of our solar system using PyGame